terwer/siyuan-plugin-publisher/README.md

 Attention:

-1. Important notice from GitHub-related platforms: Deployment is only supported for source code.
-Deployment is only supported for source code.
-Deployment is only supported for source code.
-It's emphasized for clarity.
+Note:

+1. GitHub and related platforms specifically emphasize: Only support source code deployment, only support source code deployment, only support source code deployment.
+Important matters are stated three times.

-2. This plugin undergoes frequent updates.
-To prevent unpredictable errors due to program caching, please follow the process of `uninstalling` first and then `reinstalling` for updates.
+2. This plugin undergoes frequent iterations.
+To prevent unpredictable errors caused by program caching, please use the method of `uninstalling` first and then `reinstalling` for updates.

-3. **In case of plugin malfunction due to configuration issues**, please back up `[workspace]/data/storage/syp/sy-p-plus-cfg.json` and then delete it.
-This configuration file will be automatically initialized upon first use. **Please refrain from performing this action when the plugin is functional**.
+3. **If the configuration is abnormally set, causing this plugin to be completely unusable**, please backup `[workspace]/data/storage/syp/sy-p-plus-cfg.json`, and then delete it.
+This configuration file will be automatically initialized on first use.

+**When performing this operation, it is best to close Joplin first, then delete the configuration, and then open it again.
+This is to prevent data from being read while open, leading to overwrite and save.**

+**Please avoid performing this operation if the plugin is functioning properly.**

+> Do you have other questions or suggestions?
+Please join QQ group `895063267` for discussion.

 ## Update history